webroo/backbone-baseview/README.md

 **It's extremely easy to unbind DOM events by accident**

-Watch out for jquery's `html()`, using it will unbind the events of any attached subviews.
+Watch out for jquery's `html()` as using it will unbind the events of any attached subviews.
 This means events inside the subview will cease to work.

 ```javascript
 initialize: function() {